danpeirce/photogate-box-ssd1306term/README.md

 ### Pulse mode

-The Photogate mode will time the duration between falling edges on the photogate1 input.
-If new edges are detected the old time will be overwritten.
+The Pulse mode will time the duration between falling edges on the photogate #1 input.
+If/when new edges are detected the old time will be overwritten.
 Reset button will return to mode select state **modeS**.

+It is not always desirable to have the current time overwritten with new times when new edges are detected. if the mode select button is pressed a second time **Single Run** will be displayed in window one above the selected mode.
+When **Single Run** is active the mode must be reset and the mode selected again to have new measurements made.

 ### Pendulum mode

-The Pendulum mode is similar to Photogate mode but is displays the total period of a swinging pendulum.
+The Pendulum mode is similar to Pulse mode but it displays the total period of a swinging pendulum.

 ![](image/pendulum3.jpg)